 ![]() | Important: Removing steps from a path that was already activated causes some contacts to drop out of the path altogether if they're on the deleted step when you reactivate your path. |

-An active or draft automation path can be renamed at anytime.
+An active or draft automation path can be renamed at any time.
 The path name is internal, so your contacts will never see it.
 Each path name must be unique and can be up to 80 characters long.

 Disabling the trigger for your path lets the contacts who are already on the path finish it, but it prevents new contacts from joining the path.